kaihoffman/learn-guide-civoctl/README.md

 Just what is "infrastructure as code"?
 You may have read the phrase in conjunction with cloud-native development, but like many buzzwords of today its specific meaning may have eluded you.
 Don't worry, we're about to go through a practical example of what the idea entails.

 This guide looks at the concept of infrastructure as code through the lens of a little tool to manage your Kubernetes clusters on Civo.
-Written by Civo user Gabe Duke, this tool, `civoctl` simply monitors a particular file for changes and uses the Civo API on your behalf.
+Written by Civo user [Gabe Duke](https:/github.com/gabeduke), this tool, `civoctl` simply monitors a particular file for changes and uses the Civo API on your behalf.
 Creating a cluster is as simple as adding two lines to your file.
+That is the essence of infrastructure as code - having programs configure systems on your behalf based on declarative instructions that are simple for humans to produce.

 By following this guide, you will download and set up `civoctl` and use it to both start and stop Kubernetes clusters on your account.

 Gabe has a run-through screencast video [here](https://asciinema.org/a/8E4xO0YhHSt3BEbXbbEuZxGxL), in case you prefer that format to a written guide.
 Either way, we hope `civoctl` is fun, educational and maybe even useful!